Candida Martinelli's Italophile Site

 The Ville Venete & Castelli site has information on all the Villas and gardens in the Venice area.

-The Jewish Ghetto is one of the most lively neighborhoods in a town too often over-run by tourists.
+The Jewish Ghetto is a major attraction.
 I recommend before you visit the real thing, to visit this Virtual History Tour of the Ghetto, the world's oldest.
 And here is the link to the Ghetto Museum.

 Fodor's has put their guide to Venice on-line, covering accommodation, restaurants, cafes and bars, and shops and services.